karam-mustafa/laravel-query-helper/README.md

 ```shell
 composer require kmlaravel/laravel-query-helper
 ```
-- #### Laravel uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.
 ##### 2 - Copy the package providers to your local config with the publish command, this will publish the config:
 ```shell
 php artisan query-helper:install